deecewan/GenbankTypeProvider/report/src/01_background.md

 # Introduction

+startcyancolor

 Bio-informatics is an increasingly important field, and its very nature produces an extraordinarily large amount of data.
 Management and usage of this data becomes critical in order to achieve anything meaningful with it [@lee_bioinformatics_2012].

+endcyancolor

-Being able to access this vast dataset in a simple, programmatic way will improve the way that researchers are able to discover and present findings.
+Being able to access this vast dataset in a simple, programmatic way will improve the workflow of interacting with Genbank.
+Genbank is the primary focus in the initial stages of development, as it is a large and popular dataset in the field, and there is some foundational work already completed in the space.

 This paper aims to outline the methodology and research of a type provider for the F# programming language in order to more efficiently access and manipulate data, with the eventual aim of releasing a tool for the community to use.

-The primary focus of the research in it's initial stages is GenBank format data
-- it is a huge dataset in the genetic informatic field, and there is some foundational work already completed in the space.
+startcyancolor

 ## Literature Review